Are you overwhelmed by the number of essential oils to choose from?

 Recommend Skin Types: Normal / Sensitive / Blemish Prone

-- Use its cleansing benefits by adding a couple drops to your favorite facial cream.
+Use its cleansing benefits by adding a couple of drops to your favorite facial cream.
 Be careful of the sensitive eye area, since Eucalyptus Globulus can leave a tingling sensation.

 Recommend Skin Types: Normal / Sensitive / Dry / Oily / Blemish Prone

 What are your favorite essential oils for natural skincare?
 Share in the comments below.
-Don’t miss my favorite essential oil starter kit, it comes with nearly all of these oils!!
-Then grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Resource Library to keep on hand.
+Don’t miss my favorite essential oil starter kit!
+Grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Resource Library to keep on hand.